 So much ground covered in such a short prayer.

 Like all prayer, when we turn our hearts towards the Father and bring Him our needs, we recognize that he is God and we are not.
 We acknowledge that we cannot fix ourselves.
 Or anyone else.
 It’s interesting to note that today’s Gospel passage closes with Jesus reminding us yet again of the importance of forgiving others.
 After having recited the prayer that went on to become known as the ”Our Father,“ he could’ve chosen any one of a number of items to include in the re-cap.
 That Jesus specifically chooses to remind us of the importance of forgiving others of their transgressions merely underscores how important it is to make unconditional forgiveness a part of our Catholic Christian DNA.
 In the words of the ever-quotable C.S.
 Lewis, “we must forgive others or be damned.”

 As Bishop Barron points out in his Daily Gospel Reflection, the first Christians saw the Resurrection of Jesus as the commencement of the process by which earth and heaven were being reconciled.
 They appreciated the risen Christ as the one who would bring the justice of heaven to this world.
 In many respects, the Lord’s Prayer underscores and even advances the apocalyptic words of the prophet Isaiah when he said "the earth shall be filled with knowledge of the Lord, as water covers the sea."

-Be sure to regularly and with great confidence recite the prayer of which Saint Cyprian once described as “the friendly, familiar, and devout prayer, offered to the Lord in His own words,” knowing that “no one goes away from this prayer without fruit.“
+Be sure to regularly recite the prayer of which Saint Cyprian once described as “the friendly, familiar, and devout prayer, offered to the Lord in His own words,” knowing that “no one goes away from this prayer without fruit.“

 “He shall cry to me; and I will hear him.” ~ Psalm 91:15